How long until Independence Day of Chile?

-This holiday is always celebrated on 18 September and marks the date when the Chilean people declared independence from Spain.
+This public holiday is always celebrated in Chile on 18 September and marks the date when the Chilean people declared independence from Spain.

 On 18 September 1810, Chile broke from Spanish rule, declaring their independence.
 The Spanish had ruled Chile since the middle of the Sixteenth Century.
 The movement to independence had been driven by other South American countries revolting against colonial rule, the French and Spanish warring in Europe and the appointment of an unpopular Governor in 1808.